 Shaping Identity Horror

 The Student of Prague’s doppelgänger motif influenced films like Jordan Peele’s Us, where doubles reflect societal divides.
 Its expressionistic visuals, with distorted shadows, inspired noir-horror hybrids like The Third Man.
 The film’s focus on internal conflict also paved the way for psychological horror like Persona.
+Each of these later works takes the same basic premise, a self divided against itself, and finds fresh cultural pressure points to apply it to, whether racial history, class resentment, or celebrity image.

 Comparison to 1935 Films

 Unlike The Raven’s sensationalism, The Student of Prague’s horror is introspective, aligning more with The Black Room’s psychological depth.
 Its European sensibility contrasts with Hollywood’s Phantom Empire, highlighting 1930s horror’s global diversity.
+Where American studios leaned on visible monsters and clear moral victories, Robison’s film leaves the audience with an open question about whether any victory is possible once the double has been set free.

 Key Elements of Doppelgänger Horror